 Interns play an active role in assisting our office deliver a wide range of support services to our client companies.

 No. Federal regulations prohibit financial compensation.
 But upon completion of the internship, an official letter of recommendation can be provided and many universities will award academic credit for your work.

 Unfortunately, no federal government insurance can be provided and no federal government liability is assumed.

 If you are interested in interning with us, please complete and sign the following forms and return to our office by fax at (852) 2845-9800.
 You may download copies of these forms from this website.

 2. Volunteer Service Agreement Form.

 3. Fair Credit Report Release Statement.

-6. Mandatory Required Information Sheet.
+6. Required Information.

 No intern application will be considered until we receive all of the documents.
 Upon receipt of the above information, the United States government may conduct background and credit checks on you.

 April 15 for Fall Semester (service starts in September)